Close Menu

 By: D Abraham Cooper, Sr. | Grand Gedeh correspondent

-Many of those present claim they have been caught in a “civil service limbo” for over eight years, performing local duties or waiting for promised appointments without receiving official salaries or benefits.
+Most of the aggrieved persons claimed they have been caught in a “civil service limbo” for over eight years, performing local duties without monthly salaries and at the same time to be officially appointed.

 A Decade-Long Wait for Stability

 The atmosphere in Zwedru was one of weary determination.
-The group is a diverse cross-section of the county, ranging from elderly traditional leaders some of whom have traveled days from the interior to young professionals seeking their first break in the public sector.
+The group is a diverse cross-section of the county’ residents, ranging from elderly traditional leaders some of whom have traveled days from the interior to seek their right to be placed on payroll.

 Local Government Response

-In response to the growing crowd, local administrative officials addressed the gathering, urging patience while acknowledging the legitimacy of their claims.
-Authorities stated that the delay is largely due to the rigorous verification process required to clean up the national payroll and ensure that only eligible, ghost-free records are submitted to the Ministry of Finance and Development Planning.
+In response to the chiefs demand, the county authorities urged patience while acknowledging the legitimacy of their claims.
+Authorities stated that the delay is largely due to the rigorous verification process to clean up the national payroll and ensure that only eligible, ghost-free records are submitted to the Ministry of Finance and Development Planning.

 This surge in Zwedru reflects a broader national challenge.
 As Grand Gedeh continues to struggle with high unemployment rate, the pressure on national government to provide formal job opportunities has reached a boiling point.